Once upon a time I made the most luxurious fall wardrobe companion and now I wrap myself in a cloud blanket every chance I get.

 I sourced everything I needed from the same place the which is a big deal.
 Do you ever find yourself picking a source for your next fabric purchase based on who has the most of what you need so you can save on shipping?
 Well Karleen at the Sewing Studio had it all, including the paper pattern, which is so lovely in and of itself.

 Fabric: So I’m going to gush over both of these fabrics.
 They are definitely primo and made up the perfect pair.
-The main is this Copper linen viscose.
-She has it in a variety of gorgeous fall colors and it is absolutely amazing.
+The main is this Copper linen viscose, now sold out, but she still has more in a variety of gorgeous fall colors and it is absolutely amazing.
 If you look close you can see the slubby texture similar to silk noil and even akin to the viscose boiled wool blend I was originally considering.
 What you cannot see is how perfect the weight and drape feel.
 With 70% viscose it is heavier than linen and feels warm simply by weight.
 It also knocks down on the amount of wrinkling common with linen, but still has the breathable properties of linen to keep you comfortable.
 Honestly I’m trying to tell you how awesome it is and I just can’t put it onto words.
 The only way this fabric can have a downside is if you don’t really like it when people pet your clothes.

-The lining is made of a beautiful crosshatch Ikat.
+The lining is made of a beautiful crosshatch Ikat, this one is sold out, but she has all of these Ikats now.
 Karleen sourced it from Mumbai.
 She actually went to India and then she had to source some of their fabrics.
 She has a variety of different Ikat’s to choose from, both full of rich color, or black and white.
 I’ve never owned an Ikat because it is a more luxurious fabric due to the weaving process.
 I knew I would eventually get some but I needed the perfect project for it.
 This was it.

 The Wiksten Haori is actually fully reversible.
 The finishing technique is clean and beautiful on both sides.
 I chose the copper linen viscose as the main fabric, with the collar matching the main.
 You’ll notice the fabric requirements suggest more yardage for the lining than the main and that is because the collar is technically supposed to be made using the lining.
 So if you make it like mine with the collar the same as the main then you switch the fabric requirements for the lining and main.
 I really liked the pocket’s I saw on Laura’s version and as I’ve searched the hashtag I’ve seen others did it that way as well.
 It’s not actually part of the pattern, but I just made them the same shape as the bottom of the front bodice so it would sandwich in the side seams and hem.
 It is lined with the Ikat and the copper comes over the top and 1″ down into the lining side.
 I’m also painfully aware I rolled the cuffs one too many times when I’m wearing it right sides out.